 The U.S. Fish and Wildlife Service's South Florida Ecological Services Field Office (Service) developed the Florida Bonneted Bat Consultation Guidelines (Guidelines) to assist in avoiding and minimizing potential negative effects to roosting and foraging habitat, and assessing effects to the Florida bonneted bat (Eumops floridanus) from proposed projects.
 The Consultation Key within the Guidelines assists applicants in evaluating their proposed projects and identifying the appropriate consultation paths under sections 7 and 10 of the Endangered Species Act of 1973 (Act), as amended (87 Stat.
 884; 16 U.S.C.
 1531 et seq.).
-These Guidelines are primarily for use in evaluating regulatory projects where development and land coversions are anticipated.
-These Guidelines focus on conserving roosting structures in paral and semi-natural environments.
-The following Consultation Area map (Figu.
-21 and Figure 2, Appendix A), Consultation Flowchart (Figure 3), Consultation Key, Servey obtained, these Guidelines will be revised as propriate.
+These Guidelines are primarily for use in evaluating regulatory projects where development and land conversions are anticipated.
+These Guidelines focus on conserving roosting structures in natural and semi-natural environments.
+The following Consultation Area map (Figure 1 and Figure 2, Appendix A), you have comments, or suggestions on these Guidelines or the Survey Protocols (Appendix B and C), please email your comments to FBBguidelines@fws.gov.
+These comments will be reviewed and incorporated in an annual review.

-Framework (Appendices B-C), and Best Manageme Practices (BMPs) (Appendix D) are based upon the est available scientific information.
-As more information.
+Consultation Flowchart (Figure 3), Consultation Key, Survey Framework (Appendices B-C), and Best Management Practices (BMPs) (Appendix D) are based upon the best available scientific information.
+As more information is obtained, these Guidelines will be revised as appropriate.
+If